yarnpkg/zpm/contributing/design/cli-commands.md

 # CLI commands

+All commands are located within the [packages/zpm/src/commands](../../packages/zpm/src/commands/) folder.

 We use a Rust implementation of [Clipanion](http://github.com/arcanis/clipanion-rs/) to build our CLI commands, strongly inspired by the [TypeScript implementation](https://github.com/arcanis/clipanion/).
 It works roughly the same way but Rust allows a very nice improvements: option parameters can now be strongly typed.

 ## Command definition